Structure in Deep Reinforcement Learning: A Survey and Open Problems: Introduction

 However, the path to RL design patterns is hindered by gaps in our understanding of the relationship between the design decisions for RL methods and the properties of the problems they might be suited for.
-While decisions like using state abstractions for high-dimensional spaces seem obvious, decisions like using relational neural architectures for problems are not so obvious to a designer.
+While decisions like using state abstractions for high-dimensional spaces seem obvious, decisions like using relational neural architectures for problems are not so apparent to a designer.
 One way to add principle to this process is to understand how to incorporate additional domain knowledge into the learning pipeline.
-A strong source of such domain knowledge is the structure present in the learning problem itself, including priors about the state space, the action space, the reward function, or the dynamics of the environment.
+The structure of the learning problem itself, including priors about the state space, the action space, the reward function, or the dynamics of the environment, is a vital source of such domain knowledge.
+While such methods have been research subjects throughout the history of RL~\shortcite{parr-neurips97}, approaches that try to achieve this in Deep RL are scattered across the various sub-fields in the vast and disparate landscape of modern RL research.
+In this work, we take the first steps to amalgamate these approaches under our pattern-centric framework for incorporating structure in RL. \cref{fig:structure-overview} shows a general overview of three elements of understanding the role of incorporating structure into a learning problem that we cover in this work.